galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 Inputs required for this section:

-* An assembly fasta file.
+* An assembly FASTA file.
 This can be the output of the phased assembly section, and/or the output of the Bionano scaffolding section.
 * HiC reads, one set of forward reads and one set of reverse reads.
 If there is more than one set of Hi-C pair-read datasets, concatenate all the forward reads into one file, and the reverse reads into another file, in the same order.
 * Genome size estimate: we can get this from an earlier step using GenomeScope.
 This is the haploid length.